agsb/milliForth-RiscV/docs/Notes.md

     No TOS or ROS registers, all values keeped at stacks;

-    Locals are fixed and not stack.
+    Locals are fixed variables and do not stack.

     PAD is for temporaries, formats, buffers, etc;

+    PIC is for number formating;

     TIB (terminal input buffer) is like a stream;